 - educational concepts and their assessment

-Thirdly, students acquire social competencies by working together in teams on projects, analysing the various strengths and weaknesses of project participants and using this to implement the project.
-The Master's programme is characterised by its highly interdisciplinary nature, which means that students regularly work on projects in different team compositions.
-Students are also required to decide on certain projects and implement them within a fixed time frame by agreeing a shared work and time schedule.
-By cooperating in this way they learn how to articulate project interests and decisions and to make coherent academic arguments.
+Beyond that, students acquire social competencies by working together in teams on projects, analyzing the various strengths and weaknesses of project participants and using this to implement the project.
+The Master's program is characterized by its highly interdisciplinary nature, which means that students regularly work on projects in different team compositions.
+Students are also required to decide on certain projects and implement them within a fixed time frame by agreeing on a shared work and time schedule.
+By cooperating in this way, they learn how to articulate project interests and decisions and to make coherent academic arguments.